ros-org/ubuntu/README.md

 >$ sudo nano /etc/remastersys.conf

 do the remastersys backup

 >$ sudo remastersys backup

 wait for a while and get the generated file <custom-backup.iso> at /home/remastersys/

+note that teminate the backup ctrl+c and do the following if the basename warning happened

+>$ dpkg --purge popularity-contest

+>$ dpkg -r popularity-contest

+>$ sudo apt-get remove ubiquity*

 use other software (e.g. ultraiso) to make boot disk if necessary